 - limiting the nature and extent of fare adjustments.
 The 2016-2019 multi-year budget had a series of planned fare increases that were deferred until 2020, thus aligning the increase with the completion of an aggressive service deficit reduction and improvements in overall service quality.

-Reserves and reserve funds, as indicated in the following table, currently provide investment support of approximately 25.1% of total operating expenditure investment.
-This is a significant increase to the 11.7% originally planned, solely due to the reliance on Safe Restart funding in 2020 to offset the pandemic-related budget impacts.
-2021 is projected to require a similar proportion of reserve funding to support operations, but is set to stabilize around 10% through the end of the current multi-year budget.
+Reserves and reserve funds, as indicated in the following table, currently provide investment support of approximately 25.7% of total operating expenditure investment.
+In 2022 it is projected to require a lower proportion of reserve funding to support operations due to lessening impacts of the pandemic, and is set to stabilize around 10% through the end of the current multi-year budget.

-The reserve and reserve fund investments in capital expenditures as a percentage of the total have been fairly consistent in recent years with a planned bump in 2021 given the planned carry-forward of not yet initiated reserve supported capital projects.
-This is estimated to see a decline given the increased level of provincial and federal capital funding available through Phase II of the Public Infrastructure Funding.
+The reserve and reserve fund investments in capital expenditures as a percentage of the total have been fairly consistent in recent years with a planned bump in 2022 given the planned carry-forward of not yet initiated reserve supported capital projects.

 Percent Funding Provided by Reserves and Reserve Funds